-Most of the readers must be excited to read on, how you can get more customers for your products and services?
+Most of the readers must be excited to read on how you can get more customers for your products and services?
 Well, we are not going to offer you information about some software or tool that will lead to conversions.
-In fact, we will be sharing some basic tips that would help you in dealing with triggering sales naturally.
-The best part about these tips is that these will not only help in increasing the revenues but will also help in serving the potential customers in a more subtle manner.
+We will be sharing some essential tips that would help you in dealing with triggering sales naturally.
+The best part about these tips is that these will not only help in increasing the revenues but will also help in serving the potential customers more subtly.
 There is no need for you to look for ways by which you could manipulate the buyers as these tips would do it all for you.

-You can raise the prospects of your sales by releasing new products, new models or rebranding old products.
+You can raise the prospects of your sales by releasing new products, new models or re-branding old products.
 But, it would be better when you follow this marketing gimmick to the right extent.
 Make sure you come up with a product release once every few months so that there is a perception of novelty when released.
-Some marketers fail to adhere by this and eventually release info about their products and services every week or so, hence ending the sensation that would have been created otherwise if the product was released only a week ago.
-A product that is available for purchase throughout the year, would fail to create the feel of novelty, which would eventually narrow down the sales.
+Some marketers fail to adhere to this and eventually release info about their products and services every week or so, hence ending the sensation that would have been created otherwise if the product was released only a week ago.
+A product that is available for purchase throughout the year would fail to create a feeling of novelty, which would eventually narrow down the sales.

 Story Telling Works!!!

-Humans are the best carriers of stories and there is no doubt in this fact.
-This is mainly because stories are known to trigger emotions, which is something we humans rely the most upon.
-As per Gerard Zaltman, a leading marketer and author, nearly 95% of cognition happens outside our conscious brain and inside our subconscious brain.
-When telling stories, all the parts of brain associated with sight, sound, taste, and movement get activated, which is why we start experiencing them even when we are merely listening to them.
+Humans are the best carriers of stories, and there is no doubt in this fact.
+It is mainly because stories are known to trigger emotions, which is something we humans rely the most upon.
+As per Gerard Zaltman, a leading marketer and author, nearly 95% of cognition happens outside our conscious brain and inside our subconscious mind.
+When telling stories, all the parts of the brain associated with sight, sound, taste, and movement get activated, which is why we start experiencing them even when we are merely listening to them.

-The point is how you can trigger the brain of leads to covert through story telling.
-A perfect example would be this Red Bull’s marketing campaign.
+The point is how you can trigger the brain of leads to covert through storytelling.
+A perfect example would be Red Bull’s marketing campaign.

 Framing a Common Enemy

-Since beginning when Apple had just started, they turned PC into the enemy.
-This is the prime tactic how Apple made its fans loyal brand fanatics.
+Since the beginning, when Apple had just started, they turned PC into the enemy.
+It is the prime tactic of how Apple made its fans loyal brand fanatics.
 Have a look at the old Apple commercial that washed away the minds of PC users.

 Build The Right Level Of Expectation

-You must have seen and experienced how users get curious and line up outside the stores even when it is technically released.
-This is because Apple has managed to leave a sense of expectation in the mind of customers even more their new product release.
+You must have seen and experienced how users get curious and line up outside the stores even before it is technically released.
+That is because Apple has managed to leave a sense of expectation in the mind of customers even more about their new product release.

-Who could forget mentioning here the legendary sporting event called Super Bowl.
-Weeks before when the event has just been announced, Countless Americans already start their preparations.
-Gretchen Rubin, the bestselling author of The Happiness Project, mentions that “anticipation is a key stage in happiness; by having something to look forward to, you bring happiness into your life well before the event actually takes place.”
+Who could forget mentioning here the legendary sporting event called Super Bowl?
+Weeks before, when the game has just been announced, Countless Americans already start their preparations.
+Gretchen Rubin, the bestselling author of The Happiness Project, mentions that, “anticipation is a key stage in happiness; by having something to look forward to, you bring happiness into your life well before the event actually takes place.”

-Large brands use this tactic by offering sneak peak to the products over their websites to build anticipation amongst the customers and eventually lay foundation for increased sales.
+Large brands use this tactic by offering a sneak peak to the products over their websites to build anticipation among-st the customers and eventually lay the foundation for increased sales.